bushraay/DSA-Project/README.md

 # DSA-Project

-A chess AI application learned by youtuber Eddie Sharick's videos.
+A chess AI application made in python for our DSA project.It is the implementation of chess AI by youtuber Eddie Sharick's videos.

 References: